 A comprehensive view into the future of local government has been established to identify how local democracy and governance needs to evolve over the next 30 years.

-A final report was released in June 2023, which provides several recommendations, that if implemented, would fundamentally reshape the services Council delivers for the community.
+A final report is due in 2023.
+This review may fundamentally reshape the services Council delivers for the community.